ibm-granite-community/granite-retrieval-agent/README.md

 For ease of use, this agent is designed to be run locally on your laptop, given sufficient processing and memory - But can be run anywhere.
 (Initial tests were done using a MacBook Pro with an M3 Max Chip and 64GB of RAM).

-The core agent code is wrapped inside of an [Open WebUI Function](https://docs.openwebui.com/features/plugin/functions/) so that interaciton with the agent can be accomplished through an easy to use chat UI.
+The core agent code is wrapped inside of an [Open WebUI Function](https://docs.openwebui.com/features/plugin/functions/) so that interaction with the agent can be accomplished through an easy to use chat UI.

 ![The Agent in action](docs/images/GraniteAgentDemo.gif)